cncf/tag-security/governance/roles.md

   * asking for new proposals to be made to address an identified need
   * partnering with Technical Leads to establish a roadmap and manage ongoing projects
+  * serving as Security TAG leadership representative to ensure the project and project lead(s) is successful
+    * check in with the project lead regularly to discuss progress, blockers, and updates
+    * provide mentorship to project lead(s)
+    * ensure the schedule set by the project lead(s) is adhered to
+    * verify the scope and proposed deliverables of the project are in alignment with the [Charter](charter.md) prior to recommendation of becoming a project
+    * provide the TOC and others on the leadership team with updates
+    * keep the issue up to date for the project lead(s) if they don't have write access to do so
+    * enforce and encourage company diversity on a given project where possible
+    * provide guardrails and guidance to the project and project lead(s) as appropriate

 ## Role of technical leads